 Becoming a registered childminder and running a successful Home Nursery involves a whole lot more than completing a childminder training course.
 To help your business flourish, we provide additional support at every step.
 That includes:

-- If you need it, a £500 interest-free loan to help get your home set up
+- If you need it, a £500 interest-free loan to help get your home set-up.
+More, under some circumstances.

-- Giving you the tools to make observations and track the development of children against the EYFS, approved by our team of friendly assessors
+- Giving you the tools and resources to make observations and track the development of children against the EYFS, approved by our team of friendly assessors

-- Arranging professional indemnity insurance cover for you
+- Providing public liability insurance cover for you

-- Putting in place policies and processes to keep you compliant with EYFS and Department for Education guidelines
+- Putting in place policies and processes to keep you up-to-date with EYFS and Department for Education guidelines

 - Taking care of invoicing and collecting payments from parents